 I can certainly identify with that “mama bear” instinct of wanting to protect your child.
 No parent wants to see their child hurt.
 The mom stated that she had attempted to address the bullying with school officials, only to be met with no apparent response.
 I understand that frustration and the need to “do something.”
 While I can empathize with her situation, I am concerned about the message that her daughter may have received from her actions: that it’s okay to bully someone verbally and possibly physically if you are angry enough — and if you are bigger and stronger than them.

 I think it’s important to think about the message that she was sending through her actions.
-We talk a lot about the importance of role-modeling the behavior that you want to see in your child during 1-on-1 Coaching.
+We talk a lot about the importance of role-modeling the behavior that you want to see in your child.
 For example, if you want your child to be honest, then it’s important not to lie.

 I am also concerned by one of the mother’s statements which has been quoted in the news coverage: “It’s crazy that this got blown into me doing something wrong – me and my family – when my daughter is the victim.”
 Another issue we talk a lot about on the Support Line is “victim mentality.”
 It’s that line of thinking that goes “I’m a victim so the rules don’t apply to me” or “It’s not fair, so I don’t have to follow the rules.”
 This is also poor role modeling by the mother, especially if the goal is to effectively address the bullying behavior.